 Atopic Dermatitis (Eczema)

 Eczema is sometimes described as an “itch which rashes.”
-The rash is caused by scratching, so the more the patient scratches the more severe the rash will be.
+The more the patient scratches, the more severe the rash will be.
 This is why it’s important to avoid scratching.

 Antibiotics may be prescribed if a skin bacterial infection is suspected as a trigger for your eczema flare-up.
 Symptoms include crusting, oozing and pain.
+If a secondary fungal infection is suspected, it should be treated with antifungals.
 Oral steroids should be avoided, as although they are effective the eczema usually returns when the medicine is stopped.
 Oral steroids can also cause serious side-effects if taken for long periods of time.

 Sometimes cotton undergarments and body suits help protect the skin from irritants and from scratching.
 Avoid using soap products that contain sodium laurel sulfate and any triggers that cause a reaction.
 Your allergist will be able to help determine whether there is a trigger that can be avoided.